tlkh/ai-lab/README.md

 **3. Do you support multi-node or multi-GPU tasks?**

-Kinda.
 Multi-GPU has been tested and it works as expected.
 However, I have not yet validated multi-node tasks (eg. OpenMPI and Horovod) but the packages are installed.
 I intend to pay more attention to this in the future.

 ## Support